sticeran/InconsistentLabels/README.md

 # The replication package of inconsistent labels

-## Titile: An extensive investigation into inconsistent labels in multi-version-project defect data sets
+## Titile: An extensive study on inconsistent labels in multi-version-project defect data sets

 Our work is to study the existence and influence of inconsistent labels in multi-version-project defect data sets.
 The “inconsistent label” phenomenon denotes that a module in multiple versions has the same source code (non-blank, non-comment) but the corresponding instances in these versions have different labels.